TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Team Contract Specification.md

 - **Responsibilities:**
   - Take detailed notes during meetings.
   - Distribute meeting minutes to all team members within 24 hours.
-  - Must correct Landen by saying "Assistant to the Team Leader"
+  - Must correct Landen by saying "Assistant to the Team Leader" when he refers to himself as "Assistant Team Leader"
 - **Powers Granted:**
   - May request clarifications during meetings to ensure accurate record-keeping.
 - **Expectation Changes:**